Yeeb1/WinSSHTermVaultRecovery/README.md

 ---

 *The script is for informational and educational purposes only.
-The author and contributors of this script are not responsible for any misuse or damage caused by this tool.*
+The author and contributors of this script are not responsible for any misuse or damage caused by this tool.* <!-- meme -->